-On baking day, remove the pan from the oven and allow the rolls to rise in a warm place until puffy, about 45 minutes.
-Bake until golden brown, then let cool for 20 minutes before frosting.
-Serve these overnight brioche cinnamon rolls with your morning coffee and enjoy!
+On baking day, remove the pan from the fridge and allow the rolls to rise in a warm place until puffy, about 45 minutes.
+Bake until golden brown, then let cool for 30 minutes before frosting.
+Serve these cinnamon rolls with your morning coffee and enjoy!

-Overnight brioche cinnamon rolls are the BEST ever cinnamon rolls!
-Make the night ahead and bake in the morning for the most delicious breakfast!
+Overnight brioche cinnamon rolls are the best ever cinnamon rolls!
+Rich and buttery brioche dough surrounds an irresistible brown sugar cinnamon filling in these soft overnight cinnamon rolls.
+Make the night ahead and bake the next morning for breakfast!
+Recipe yields 12 rolls.